Many families have similar questions regarding Radford College waiting lists and enrolment.

 Q9: Does the school take students into every year level?

-Each year, 44 places are available in Pre-Kindergarten, 52 places are available in Year 3, and 80 places are available in Year 7.
+Each year, 88 places are available in Pre-Kindergarten, 52 new places in Year 3, 80 new places in Year 7 and 24 new places in Year 11.
 A gender balance is maintained in all year levels.

 Pre-Kindergarten is the preschool year and is based on full time attendance (9am to 3pm) five days per week.
 Children need to have turned 4 years old before April 30 in order to be eligible for Pre-Kindergarten in that year.